vincentlim23/ejTroubleReader/README.md

 # ejTroubleReader
-A small project just to test and play around with written in c#
+A small project written in c# just to test and play around with.